171930433/vtk-examples/src/PythonicAPI.md

 # PythonicAPI Examples

+!!!
+Warning
+    These examples only work with VTK Version: 9.3.20240428 or greater.

+These examples:

-These examples use the improved VTK Python interface.
+- Use the improved VTK Python interface.
 Some information about the improved Python interface can be found [here](../PythonicAPIComments/)

-The examples here are either newly crafted ones or upgraded existing Python examples using the improved VTK Python interface.
+- Are either newly crafted examples or upgrades of existing Python examples

+See:

-See [More Pythonic VTK wrapping](https://discourse.vtk.org/t/more-pythonic-vtk-wrapping/13092) for the VTK Discourse discussion and [Wrap VTK properties to pythonic properties with snake_case names](https://gitlab.kitware.com/vtk/vtk/-/merge_requests/10820) for the merge request.
+- [More Pythonic VTK wrapping](https://discourse.vtk.org/t/more-pythonic-vtk-wrapping/13092) for the VTK Discourse discussion
+- [Wrap VTK properties to pythonic properties with snake_case names](https://gitlab.kitware.com/vtk/vtk/-/merge_requests/10820) for the merge request

 ## Upgrading an existing example to use the improved VTK Python interface